WKHarmon/led-sectional/docs/index.md

 The materials themselves are pretty cheap--you should be able to get everything you need aside from the frame for less than $150.
 The frame cost will vary depending on how big you want to make the sectional.
 The tools may add some cost if you don't already have what you need.

 ## Materials
+I've linked to Amazon for most of the electronic items.
+You should be able to buy them for cheaper and in smaller quantites from Aliexpress or another similar store if you're willing to wait for the shipment.
+(In the interest of full disclosuer, the Amazon links do have my affiliate tags, but I'm not really trying to make any money here.)
 * [WEMOS D1 Mini Lite](https://www.aliexpress.com/store/product/WEMOS-D1-mini-Lite-V1-0-0-WIFI-Internet-of-Things-development-board-based-ESP8285-1MB/1331105_32795857574.html?spm=2114.12010615.8148356.30.10027c8csIW2n0)
-    * If you have time to wait for the shipment, support them and buy from the official store, but [this version on Amazon](https://www.amazon.com/gp/product/B07BK435ZW/ref=as_li_tl?ie=UTF8&tag=wkharmon-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07BK435ZW&linkId=895aa52a462e2ac4b0134cc4385e1402) worked fine.
+    * If you have time to wait for the shipment, support them and buy from the official store, but [this version on Amazon](https://www.amazon.com/gp/product/B07BK435ZW/ref=as_li_tl?ie=UTF8&tag=wkharmon-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07BK435ZW&linkId=895aa52a462e2ac4b0134cc4385e1402) also worked fine.
     * The non-Lite version will work fine, and this code should be pretty adaptable to any Arduino-compatible board with WiFi.
 * 3.3V to 5V Level Shifter
     * [74HCT245](https://www.aliexpress.com/item/10PCS-SN74HCT245N-DIP20-SN74HCT245-DIP-74HCT245-74HCT245N-DIP-20-new-and-original-IC/32537892034.html?spm=a2g0s.9042311.0.0.58d84c4d3QyyCc) are pretty well-regarded